 (Incidentally, your job is to help your ex want the same thing as you before asking them.)

-You can’t even begin to guess what your ex wants until after you have gathered some feedback.
+You can’t begin to guess what your ex wants until after you have gathered some feedback.

 As a result, it would be best to take things slowly when resuming contact with your ex.
-This way, you can minimize the risk of triggering a new conflict.
+This way, you can minimize the chance of triggering a new conflict.

 Rule Four: Have Fun Texting Your Ex!